THE basic belt seen in many stills photographs from the pre-WW1 era and also in images from the Great War & WW2.

 The 1903 Pattern belt was very basic & required a minimum of skilled labour to make.

-As a departure from normal belts, the buckle was not sewn in, instead the leather flap was tucked underneath, held by the running keeper.
+instead the leather end-tab was tucked underneath, held in place by the running keeper.

 Extra large 52"